fsubal/irontail/README.md

 Q. There is already [muhammadsammy/tailwindcss-classnames](https://github.com/muhammadsammy/tailwindcss-classnames).
 Why is this plugin useful?

 A.
-`irontail` just provides error checker instead of type generator.
+`irontail` just provides error checker out of the box, instead of type generator.

 When you use type generator,